stahnma/rubyish/README.md

-# Rubyish
+# Ruby

-This is a project to play with Ruby and Flox and see if we can get an environment where most ruby tools work.
+This is a ruby environment for developing using Ruby and Flox.

 # The goal